rashmiv1312/SwagLabs/README.md

 # SwagLabs
-selenium testing on swag labs demo
+selenium testing on swag labs demo using Chrome Webdriver !!!